Menutool located on the left-hand panel of the

 To navigate through folders, users can either click on parent folders or simply press "Back":

-The user could see the following example information:
+The user can see the following example information:

 This object is used to add new records and delete or modify previous records.